ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 Pulse Inverter

-The pulse inverter will be powered by 12 VDC and will have an average power draw of X W. This means the average current draw is
+The pulse inverter will be powered by 12 VDC and will have an average power draw of 50 W. This means the average current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (50W)/(12V) = 4.167A
 ~~~